stavsap/sd-docker/README.md

 if run-docker.bat is used, modify the mount to your local file system. the web ui will be at localhost:8080

+# NOTICE: all WSL scripts are deprecated!!!, new ones are [here](https://github.com/stavsap/generative-ai-wsl2)
 ## Stable Diffusion (A1111) on WSL 2.0

 Install Distro: https://aka.ms/wslubuntu2204